The Ultimate Guide to Low Voltage Landscape Lighting

 What is Low Voltage Landscape Lighting?

 Low voltage landscape lighting is an outdoor lighting system that operates at 12 volts, significantly lower than the standard 120-volt household current.
 This reduced voltage is achieved through a transformer, which steps down the voltage from your home’s electrical supply.
-The result is a safer, more efficient lighting solution perfect for gardens, pathways, patios, and more.
+The result is a safer, more efficient lighting solution using landscape lights that are perfect for gardens, pathways, patios, and more.

 How It Works?